 To add a bit of drama in the garden, ‘Flore Pleno’ is a double tiger lily, L. lancifolium, and has the characteristic orange coloring with dark freckles, but with double petals.

-Blooming in mid- to late summer, the fragrant ‘Flore Pleno’ produces up to 25 flowers on 6-feet-tall stems.
+Blooming in mid- to late summer, the fragrant ‘Flore Pleno’ produces up to 25 flowers on six-feet-tall stems.

-Find bulbs in bags of 5, 10, or 25 available at Eden Brothers.
+Find bulbs in bags of five, 10, or 25 available at Eden Brothers.

 A hybrid of L. tigrinum, ‘Splendens’ is a prolific bloomer.
 This unscented tiger lily has downward facing flowers in bright orange with black freckles.

-Blooming in late summer through early fall, mature bulbs can produce up to 25 flowers on the 3- to 4-feet tall stems.
+Blooming in late summer through early fall, mature bulbs can produce up to 25 flowers on the three- to four-feet-tall stems.

-Packages of 3 or 6 bulbs are available at Eden Brothers.
+Packages of three or six bulbs are available at Eden Brothers.

 How They Grow!

 As you consider the nine divisions of lilies, can you picture any of them sunning themselves in your garden?
 Be sure to check out our guide to growing lilies for more information.